A article I wrote a few months ago show how to write data to a hard drive, USB memory, or a memory card whose volume is formatted in the NTFS.

 Three ways we can copy files from Mac OS X on a drive in NTFS

 The first method It is presented in the article "How to transfer files from Mac OS X on an external hard drive or stick formatted NTFS".
 Assumes purchase of software that installs on OS X. Paragon NTFS for Mac for $ 19.95 or Tux NTFS for Mac to $ 31.
 Paragon Of course recommended solution is that the OS X El Capitan runs in a very quiet, also being the cheapest.

 A second method that you can copy files from OS X on an NTFS disk comes from Seagate.
 Seagate offer free for download and install Paragon NTFS software for those who purchase a product from its hard drive.

-A third method and the less indicated is from Apple.
-This is an experimental method, for which Apple can not be made liable in case of errors, damage to the hard disk or data loss.
-Experimental Apple NTFS - Writing Support It involves modifying system files and should keep in mind several requirements.
+A third method and the least indicated is from Apple.
+This is an experimental method for which Apple cannot be held responsible for errors, hard disk damage or data loss.
+Apple NTFS Experimental - Writing Support It involves modifying system files and should keep in mind several requirements.

 First make sure that hard disk nameacquis (label) It is composed of a single word.
 Open Terminal (Applications> Utilities> Terminal) and then run the command line:

 enter user password on OS X so you can edit the file "fstab" and add in this line below:

 LABEL = NUME_HARD none ntfs rw, auto, nobrowse

 Replace “HARD_NAME” with the name in a word of the NTFS drive connected to Mac OS X, then Ctrl+ X and press "Y" to save the changes to "fstab".